adr/madr/docs/examples.md

 We start with presenting a very short and dense version:
 It "just" lists the context and problem statement, the available options, and the outcome.
 For some decisions, these bits of information could not be enough.
-Therfore, it is possible to "unpack" the decision.
+Therefore, it is possible to "unpack" the decision.
 This is done in the presented longer version of the ADR.

 ## Short Version